A $21 million budget deficit may force Santa Maria to make ‘drastic’ cuts to services

 "We don't have sufficient revenues to pay for the services that we provide, and so we're certainly in a budget reduction mode," said Santa Maria Assistant City Manager Chuen Wu.
 "It's a combination to bridge that gap, the gap between revenues and expenditures, and that may include keeping vacancies open and/or reductions to programs."

-Wu, who will become Acting City Manager on Monday, and will serve in the roll until recently hired David Rowlands takes over the position at the end of November, added reductions will be required throughout all city departments.
+Wu, who will become Acting City Manager on Monday, and will serve in the roll until recently hired David Rowlands takes over the position at the end of November, added reductions may be required throughout all city departments.

 "We're asking every department to look at their operations and see how we can provide services with reduced costs," said Wu.
 "We identified three tiers, three tiers of budget reductions.
 In Tier One and Tier Two are reductions that are not public safety related, so all the departments other than police and fire, they were asked to look at their department budgets, and each department did did come up with a proposal largely reflecting, I think, keeping positions vacant and also some reductions to their programs, the Tier Three cuts, which I think the cuts that really begin to impact the city could include personnel reductions."